cocos/cocos-docs/en/editor/assets/index.md

 - **Create**: the same function as the **Create** button in the **Assets** panel, it will add the asset to the currently selected folder, if the currently selected is an asset file, it will add the new asset to the same folder as the currently selected asset.
 - **Copy**/**Cut**/**Paste**: copy/cut the selected asset (multiple options available) and paste it under that folder or another folder.
 - **Duplicate**: duplicate the selected asset (can be multi-selected), and the duplicated asset will be in the same hierarchy as the selected asset.
-- **Rename**: Modify the asset name, please check the description below for details.
+- **Rename**: modify the asset name, please check the description below for details.
-- **Delete**: Delete the asset (can be multi-selected), or you can use the shortcut **Delete**.
+- **Delete**: delete the asset (can be multi-selected), or you can use the shortcut **Delete**.
 The asset will remain in the **Recycle Bin** of the system after deletion, and can be restored if necessary.
 - **Select All**: selects all assets in the same hierarchy.
-- **Search in Folder**: When using the search function, only search the assets in that folder.
+- **Search in Folder**: when using the search function, only search the assets in that folder.
-- **Find UUID usages**: Find which assets the asset is referenced by by the asset's uuid.
+- **Find UUID usages**: find which assets the asset is referenced by by the asset's uuid.
 - **Preview this scene in the browser**: only available for scene assets.
 - **Show in Explorer (Windows) or Finder (Mac)**: opens the folder where this asset is located in the operating system's file manager window.
-- **Reimport Asset**: updates the asset to the project's `. /library` folder of the project, with multiple selections for bulk import.
+- **Reimport Asset**: updates the asset to the project's `./library` folder of the project, with multiple selections for bulk import.
-- **Reveal in Library**: opens the asset in the `Library` folder of the project, please read the [Project Structure](... /... /getting-started/project-structure/index.md) documentation.
+- **Reveal in Library**: opens the asset in the `Library` folder of the project, please read the [Project Structure](../../getting-started/project-structure/index.md) documentation.
 - **UUID/URL/PATH**: Copies the UUID/URL/PATH of the asset and outputs it in the **Console** panel.

 Also for specific asset types, double-clicking on an asset allows you to enter the edit state of that asset, such as scene assets and script assets.